 The proposal is consistent with the purpose of the district (6.1.2.
 RB - Residence Districts), which is, "To establish and preserve medium density neighborhoods of one-, two- and three-family homes, free from other uses except those which are both compatible with and convenient to the residents of such districts."
-While this particular proposal is not just a one-, two-, or three-family residential structure, it is compatible with these types of uses.
+All of the structures for this particular proposal will be two- or three-family residential structures, which is compatible with the other existing structures in the surrounding neighborhood.
 Even though there are not many four unit dwellings in the area, the project still meets the lot area per dwelling unit requirements for the zoning district and the makeup of each of the structures is not out of context with other buildings in the neighborhood.